You’re looking for the best FREE Pinterest scheduler . . . if such a thing exists.

 Number of Pins vs. Pinning Frequency

 As you may have noticed, the more frequently you’re able to log in and update your schedule, the more pins you will be able to schedule for free each day or week.
-However, while it may be tempting to post as much as you can right away, keep in mind that pinning consistently (and keeping your sanity!) is more important than quantity of pinning.
+However, while it may be tempting to post as much as you can right away, keep in mind that pinning consistently (and keeping your sanity!) is more important than quantity of pinning, so pace yourself!

 If you’re a new blogger really low on your own content, I’d recommend using Later to schedule 1 pin each day of the month, and otherwise manually pinning.
 That way, you can make sure you’ll have 1 pin going out each day, and you don’t have to stress too much about it until the next month.